Car Insurance for Driving to Mexico: What U.S. Drivers Must Know

 Jail Is a Real Risk

-In Mexico, if you cause an accident involving injuries and have no insurance, you can be detained in jail while your case is investigated.
-Your vehicle may also be impounded indefinitely.
+In Mexico, if you cause an accident involving injuries and have no insurance, you can be detained while your case is investigated — and your vehicle may be impounded indefinitely.
 Mexican insurance policies typically include bail bond and legal defense coverage to protect you in these situations.

 How to Buy Mexican Car Insurance: Your 3 Options